 Jenkinson’s Aquarium is right on the Point Pleasant boardwalk and offers an animal experience in NJ all year round.
-Whether you’re trying to get away from the sun during your beach day or you’re looking for an indoor activity in winter, the whole family will love this Ocean County staple on the boardwalks in NJ.
+Whether you’re trying to get away from the sun during your beach day or looking for an indoor activity in winter, the whole family will love this Ocean County staple on the boardwalks in NJ.

 Jenkinson’s Aquarium, Point Pleasant

 Point Pleasant Beach, NJ 08742

 Located right on the boardwalk, this aquarium is a hit with kids of all ages.
 Walk in off the beach and see various local sea life as well as aquatic animals from all over the world.
 See sharks swimming and even stay for a feeding, then continue on to check out the seals swimming and playing.